-From the snow-capped peaks of the High Atlas Mountains to the bustling souqs of Marrakech and the undulating dunes of the Sahara Desert, Morocco is both diverse and absolutely absorbing.
+Morocco is, above all, diverse and absorbing.
+Travel from the snow-capped peaks of the High Atlas Mountains to the bustling souks of Marrakech and the undulating dunes of the Sahara Desert.
 Enjoy insider experiences, stunning landscapes, unique cultural interactions and a host of extraordinary moments on one of our luxury Morocco holidays.
-All our holidays to Morocco are private and we use the finest possible expert guides.
-We have designed a range of wonderful immersive experience, and tailor-make your itinerary totally around you, and what you want to see and do.
-We have hand-picked a portfolio of characterful boutique hotels and riads, covering a wide range of budgets and styles.
+Most importantly, all our tours to Morocco are private, and we use the finest possible expert guides.
+Furthermore, we have designed a range of wonderful immersive experiences and will tailor-make your itinerary around your interests.
+We have also handpicked a portfolio of characterful boutique hotels and riads, covering a wide range of budgets and styles.

-Just outside of Marrakech lies the dramatic Atlas Mountains.
-We know all the best Berber villages where you can truly see this timeless culture in all its authenticity.
+Just outside of Marrakech, you will find the dramatic Atlas Mountains.
+We know the best Berber villages where you can see this timeless culture in all its authenticity.
 Our walking holidays in Morocco can be both easy-going or more active.
-This ranges from gentle walks in the foothills, to the ascent of Mount Toubkal.
+These range from gentle walks in the foothills to the ascent of Mount Toubkal.
 Beyond the Atlas Mountains, you find lush valleys of palms and dramatic Kasbahs (fortified houses).
 This part of Morocco becomes increasingly off-the-beaten-track.
-Delve deeper, and you reach the dunes of the vast Sahara Desert.
+Delve a little deeper, and you reach the dunes of the vast Sahara Desert.
 We know the best small tented camps and lodges to make your Morocco desert adventure unforgettable.

 This is just an overview of the hotels and lodges we feature, from characterful boutique lodges to luxury hotels.
 We do have a range of other hotels that we use, so if you don't see from our portfolio what you are looking for, we almost certainly know about it and can help plan an itinerary using it.